Upholstery Cleaning Tips

 They need a bath to get them ready for another season of living - and for that close inspection from visiting friends and family during the entertaining season ahead.

-Soft porous surfaces like upholstered furniture are a tough lot to clean.
+Soft, porous surfaces like upholstered furniture can be a tough lot to clean.
 Take your comfy couch, for instance.

-While the soft porous fabric makes it dreamy to lounge on, it also makes it a veritable nightmare to clean, as the interwoven fibers provide plenty of place for germs to hide.
+While the soft, porous fabric makes it dreamy to lounge on, it also makes it a veritable nightmare to clean, as the interwoven fibers provide plenty of places for germs to hide.

 The good news is you can keep furniture clean and looking presentable.
 With these upholstery cleaning tips and techniques you can send the nasty interlopers packing yourself.